MyMeepSQL/GitPy/README.md

 ## **Credit & Copyrights**

 ```
-             The AOVPNS is a product of PSociety™ by Thomas Pellissier (MyMeepSQL) and Jonas Petitpierre (Bashy).
+             The AOVPNS is a product of PSociety™ by Thomas Pellissier (MyMeepSQL)
+                                and Jonas Petitpierre (Bashy).                 m
                   Copyright (C) 2021-2023 © PSociety™.
 All rights reserved.

-           This tool has been created and designed from scratch by Thomas Pellissier and Jonas Petitpierre (Bashy).
+           This tool has been created and designed from scratch by Thomas Pellissier
+                                and Jonas Petitpierre (Bashy).
 ```

 ## **Changelogs**